ArchiveBox/docs/Chromium-Install.md

 Once it's open, log in to all the sites you want to be logged in to for archiving, then close/quit Chrome.

-✅ All ArchiveBox extractors that use Chrome (e.g. Screenshot, PDF, DOM, Singlefile) should now use that profile going forward.
+✅ All ArchiveBox extractors that use Chrome (e.g. Screenshot, PDF, DOM, Singlefile) should now use that profile.
 *Don't forget to set up [`COOKIES_FILE`](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration/#cookies_file) for the rest!*

 <br/>